Remuneration for work

 The following remunerations can be paid to persons not employed by KI:

-- Remuneration to contractors
+- Remuneration to consultants

 Please see the webpages for purchase and procurement, for questions contact the purchase and procurement unit.

 At KI there should be no occurrence of remunerations that are not regulated.
-This means that so called subsistence allowances and fee payments should not occur.

 KI can only accept trainees with the support of the Swedish Public Employment service, education or other organized activities.
 Unpaid work that is not regulated in KI’s regulations is not permitted, such as unpaid work at KI to gain work experience.